HersheyTaichou/CodeBible/Office 365/1 Global/SharePoint Online.md

 # SharePoint Online

-Azure Graph is used to connect to Microsoft Azure AD, or Entra ID, then run commands against objects in Azure AD (Users, Groups, etc)
+SharePoint online is used to connect os SharePoint online then run commands against objects in SharePoint

 ## Install the module